Become a validator

 To become a validator:

-Use these commands to compare block height on your node and on testnet:
+Use these commands to compare block height on your node and on the mainnet:

-Once the difference between your height and testnet height is small (just a few blocks), you can start the process of registering your account as a validator.
+Once the difference between your height and mainnet height is small (just a few blocks), you can start the process of registering your account as a validator.

 Validator's private key is stored under